Professor Jobs at University of Utah with Visa Sponsorship

 Which visa types are commonly used for Professor roles at University of Utah?

-University of Utah sponsors several visa categories for faculty, including H-1B for specialty occupation roles, E-3 for Australian nationals, TN for Canadian and Mexican citizens in qualifying fields, and J-1 for visiting or exchange faculty.
+University of Utah sponsors several visa categories for faculty, including H-1B for specialty occupation roles, E-3 visa for Australian nationals, TN visa for Canadian and Mexican citizens in qualifying fields, and J-1 visa for visiting or exchange faculty.
 For permanent residency, the university supports EB-2 and EB-3 Green Card pathways through PERM for eligible tenure-track positions.

 What qualifications are expected for Professor positions at University of Utah?